octopus-network/octopus-docs/src/maintain/validator-deploy.md

 docker logs seashell
 ```

-whether there is an similar output as the following:
+To check whether the best block number is the same with the current block number, like the following output:

 ```bash
 2021-09-21 00:12:09 ✨ Imported #54411 (0x3566…3b0e)